Launching Inbound In-House

 “All our databases were managed on an Excel spreadsheet, which was housed on a shared drive at the agency.
 If I wanted to see how many of our B2C contacts had a certain type of hot tap, they would have to run ten different filters on the sheet before they could let me know,” explains Christopher Vella-Bone, digital marketing and eCommerce manager at InSinkErator.

 “It was all very outdated; our email campaigns were pretty non-existent.
 If we wanted to send an email, we would have to get them to code it up first.
 They would then have to upload the most recent version of our database to Campaign Monitor before they could send it out.”

-InSinkErator needed a clearer view on its contacts and a more effective way to nurture them to sales readiness.
+InSinkErator needed a more unobstructed view on its contacts and a more effective way to nurture them to sales-readiness.
 It decided to embrace the inbound methodology, and what’s more, bring all its activities in-house.

 Christopher researched a range of all-in-one marketing automation solutions, including Pardot and Silverpop, but it was the HubSpot software that grabbed his attention.